shetty-prasad/aws/networking.md

 * Routing Setup: Ensure that the private subnet’s route table directs all outbound traffic to the NAT Gateway.
 * Fully Managed Service: Being a managed service by AWS, NAT Gateways require minimal ongoing management, with AWS handling maintenance and scaling.

+#### DNS VPC
+* Automatic DNS Entries: Private IP addresses are automatically mapped to DNS entries.
+* AWS DNS Server Access: The DNS servers can be accessed at the second IP (e.g 10.0.0.2) in the VPC CIDR block or via 169.254.169.253.
+* Enable DNS Hostnames:
+  * By default, only private IP addresses receive a DNS entry.
+To assign public DNS hostnames to instances with public IP addresses, ensure the "enable DNS hostnames" option is activated during VPC creation.
+This option is crucial for instances that need to be accessed publicly.
+* Enable DNS Support:
+  * This setting determines whether the VPC supports DNS resolution using Amazon-provided DNS servers.
+When enabled, DNS queries sent to the AWS DNS servers (either via the second IP in the VPC CIDR block or the special IP 169.254.169.253) will be resolved successfully.
+Disabling this option prevents DNS queries from reaching these servers.

+#### Elastic IP
+* Elastic IP addresses are static IPv4 addresses allocated to your AWS account.
+* Elastic IPs are tied to specific AWS regions and cannot be transferred across regions.
+* public IP addresses assigned to EC2 instances are dynamic, i.e they change after system restart.